What you can do at home

 Minimizing our ecological footprint – meaning reducing the overall impact we have on the earth – is the most important first step toward a greener planet.
 And the best way to do this is the follow the three Rs: reduce, reuse and recycle.

-Here's what you can do for a healthy lifestyle and a healthy planet.
+Here's what you can do for a healthy lifestyle, a healthy province and a healthy planet.

 The less we consume, the less resources we use.
 We can buy fewer products or purchase products with minimal or no packaging; use less energy and reduce the time we spend in the car.
 We can also:

 - Use green power in your home or office - check out a provider like Bullfrog Power